 Fire (and Fire signs) with Fruits and Seeds

-Many BD winegrowers do not use the cosmic aspects.
+Many BD winegrowers do not use cosmic aspects.
 Some see those ideas as a step too far; others find that the suggested timings are impractical.
-Instead, many biodynamic growers have developed individual practices that suit their particular vineyard situation and needs.
+Instead, many biodynamic growers have developed practices that suit their particular vineyard situation and needs.
 No wonder there is differing and sometimes conflicting advice given by BD consultants.

+Should BD be certified?
 Personally, I’m for it.
 For biodynamic certification, producers must first meet organic production criteria as defined by various organic certifying bodies (e.g. Ecocert, IFOAM, and others).
-Specific rules therefore vary, but the certifier has to be an independent third party and recognised by the country in which it operates.
-It also requires a conversion process, where the vineyard must have adopted BD methods for three or more years before achieving certified status.
+Specific rules therefore vary.
+However, the certifier has to be an independent third party that has recognition from the country in which it operates.
+It also requires a conversion process.
+The vineyard must have adopted BD methods for three or more years before achieving certified status.

 As with organics, there are arguments about the merits of certification in the Biodynamic community.
-On the one hand, it is a guarantee of adherence to BD practices.
+On the one hand, it’s a guarantee of adherence to BD practices.
 Some growers are not certified and won’t mention BD on the label either.
 One or two others have abandoned certification, saying they derived no tangible benefit from it.
 Certification still has little consumer relevance, and this represents a significant challenge to recognition and perhaps wider acceptance.